BibleClinger/DSPassTranslator/README.md

 This was a practice project to get used to Electron.

 Also, I've always been interested in Desert Strike ever since I first played it.
 The game has already been out for decades, and passwords are already floating around all over the place.
-Nevertheless, this was an attemptso understanding the password system, which was a fun project I've wanted to tackle for awhile.
+Nevertheless, this was an attempt at seriously understanding the nature of the password system, what it encodes, and how it encodes it, which was a fun project I've wanted to tackle for awhile.

 # Dependencies